amw6765/AnthonyWlodarczyk_Repo100/docs/faq.md

-# Here arer some FAQ's about me!
+# Here are some FAQ's about me!